A simple capsule wardrobe formula

-I use the 1-2-3-4 formula when building capsule wardrobes.
+I use the 1-2-3-4 formula when creating a capsule wardrobe

 This is a staple piece, and can be kept minimal and neutral to go with all the other things in your wardrobe, or it can be a statement piece that picks up or expands on the accent colours.